Celebrate Women: We are Unstoppable

-Creating a life to love - where do I start?
+Where do I start creating a life to love?
 On this career path?
 With that partner?
 With these friends?
 With those hobbies?
 I wish it was as easy as choosing a path and setting off on the journey.
-Then zigging and zagging and hoping for the best - to arrive at the “Life You Love.”
-Sometimes all you need is perspective to find that the life you're living is the life you love.
-Find perspective with your tribe at a retreat.
+Then zigging and zagging and hoping for the best - to arrive blissfully at the “Life You Love” destination.

-There have been times in my life where I’ve felt like I’m up against a boulder that won’t budge, yet I continue to push, to get what I want.
-Starting and growing Retreat in the Pines was definitely pushing a very large boulder up a very tall hill!
-And every romantic relationship I’ve ever had has been an exercise in futility, trying to get Person A to conform to My Plan A. Pushing and shoving is physically and mentally exhausting, but you may have heard I’m definitely more than a little stubborn, and that was how I got things done for years.
+There have been times in my life when I’ve felt like I’m up against a boulder that won’t budge, yet I continue to push to try and get what I want.
+Starting and growing Retreat in the Pines was pushing a very large boulder up a very tall hill!
+And every romantic relationship I’ve ever had has been an exercise in futility, trying to get Person A to conform to My Plan A. Pushing and shoving is physically and mentally exhausting, but I’m more than a little stubborn, and for years that was how I got things done.

 But at what cost?
-There is a difference between persistence and feeling like you’re beating your head against a wall to no avail.
+There is a difference between persistence and forcing.
 For me, persistence looks like trying and trying and when that’s not working, taking a step back and assessing.
-And trying a different approach.
-The pushing, shoving and controlling, depletes my energy and my resources and I’m still in the same damn place.
+Trying a different approach.
+Because the pushing, shoving and controlling that comes with forcing, depletes my energy and my resources and I’m still in the same damn place.

-My daughter Nina, who worked with me for several years, helped me realize letting go of control of Retreat in the Pines, was a GOOD thing.
+Several years ago my daughter Nina helped me realize letting go of control of Retreat in the Pines, was a GOOD thing.
 It was physically impossible for me to do everything myself.
 But that didn’t stop me from trying!
-So I relinquished my grip on doing everything myself.
-And found talented women to cook delicious meals for you, to lead you to a place of rest and renewal in yoga and meditation and to make sure the cabins were sparkling clean.
-That was the exact moment my business began to grow.
+When I finally accepted and embraced the fact that I couldn’t do everything myself and relinquished my grip, I discovered that my business began to grow.
+I am so grateful that now there is a talented team of women to cook delicious meals for you, lead you to a place of rest and renewal in yoga and meditation, and make sure the cabins are sparkling clean.

+For me, accepting, embracing and finding gratitude to embrace the life I love is a lifelong journey.
 My life today certainly isn’t what I expected it to be.
-Four years ago, my youngest moved out and I was ready to embark on my plan - single woman running my business and living my life.
-That lasted about a year, then in August 2017 Mason came to live with me.
+Four years ago, my youngest moved out and I was ready to embark on my plan - a single woman running my business and living my life.
+That lasted about a year, then in August 2017, Mason came to live with me.

-One thing I know for sure - while you’re out there searching for the perfect “life to love,” it may just come find you when you least expect it.
+One thing I know for sure - while you’re out there trying to find the perfect “life to love,” when you accept and embrace the one you already have, you’ll find it.